DouglasMacKrell/DougTV/README.md

   * Clicking a link to an active stream found on the Home Page
   * Clicking _Connect_ on the Watch Page

+A Manager is able to:

+* Delete all disconnected Broadcasters who did not properly End Broadcast by
+  * Clicking _Clear Database_ on the top secret Wipeout page

 ## Future Features

 * Live text chat between Broadcaster and Watchers facilitated by socket.io